Click on one of the links in the list to immediately go to that section.Welcome

 If you have any questions, please do not hesitate to stop at the front desk for assistance.

 Insurance Options: If you have insurance or Medicare, we will be pleased to bill them for you.
-Please let us know at time of arrival how you wish to make payment so we can expedite forms if necessary.
-If there are questions regarding health insurance, do not hesitate to ask someone at the front desk about potential sources of insurance coverage (Ie: State Medicaid or CHIP).
+Please let us know at time of arrival how you wish to make your payment so we can expedite forms if necessary.
+If there are questions regarding health insurance, do not hesitate to ask someone at the front desk.

 If we can assist you in any way with payment procedures, just ask us.